The oral pill provides on-going protection from pregnancy when taken daily. It comes in a pack that lasts for a month.

-- If one hundred women used a pill properly for a year and carried on with their normal sex life then only one of those women would fall pregnant during that period.
+- If 100 women used a pill properly for a year and carried on with their normal sex life then only 1 of those women would fall pregnant during that period.

 - If not used properly then more women would fall pregnant.

 What are other good things about the pill?